-Assumptions of the study
+Background information and assumptions of the study

-This section depicts the basic modeling assumptions, focusing in more detail on the realizable RES potentials up to 2020.
-Furthermore, the second part discusses in detail the investigated cases, indicating the different scenario assumptions with respect to promotion schemes and target settings.
+This section highlights the cornerstones of the recently passed European Renewables Directive (European Commission 2008) and furthermore depicts the basic modeling assumptions, focusing in more detail on the realizable RES potentials up to 2020.
+Finally, the investigated cases, indicating the different scenario assumptions with respect to promotion schemes and target settings are presented in detail.
 These scenarios build the basis for a further policy debate with respect to effectiveness and efficiency of promotion schemes.